 What you need to know

-However, visitors are welcomed and encouraged to stay out through the night and early morning hours for night-sky viewing opportunities.
+No. Camping is not permitted anywhere inside the Headlands park and absolutely no campfires are permitted.
+However, visitors are welcome to stay out through the night and early morning hours for night-sky viewing opportunities.
 You may bring blankets, sleeping bags, chairs, food, beverages, etc. Nearby campsites are listed with links below.

 Where to camp nearby

 For those who would like to camp near the Headlands, there are several options:

 Wilderness State Park campground (approx. 15 minutes away)

 Mackinaw Mill Creek Camping (approx. 10 minutes away)